Last Updated on December 17, 2021 by Galaxy World

 Last Pay Certificate is the certificate that is generally issued by an office to another office due to the transfer/posting of an employee to the other department.
 It is a certificate that shows the full detail of rates of Pay & Allowances of the employee that he/she withdrawn during the last time from a certain office.

-Whenever an employee is transferred to other office or institution LPC plays a vital roll to get the pay from the other office or department.
-LPC must the countersigned from the Accounts Officer if there occurs the change of Account Office or CMA.
-However a provisional pay can be passed by the other Account Office or CMA for three months on provision of simple LPC.
+Whenever an employee is transferred to another office or institution LPC plays a vital role to get the payment from the other office or department.
+LPC must the countersigned by the Accounts Officer if there occurs the change of Account Office or CMA.
+However, a provisional pay can be passed by the other Account Office or CMA for three months on the provision of simple LPC.
 The employee must give a written application in this regard.